enuno/cryptocurrency-docs/README.md

 This project is an evolving compilation of bitcoin and other cryptocurrency resources.

-Listed here are a collection of links and information reguarding the most trusted and inflential cryptocurrencies, mining and wallet hardware, useful software, official documenation, trusted news publications, and other important on-line resources.
+Listed here is a collection of links and information reguarding the most trusted and inflential cryptocurrencies, mining and wallet hardware, useful software, official documenation, trusted news publications, and other important on-line resources.

 - [Cryptocurrencies](#cryptocurrencies)
   - [BitCoin](#bitcoin)